smiilliin/router/README.md

-# Router

-Connects internal servers(ports) as a proxy!
+# Router - Connects internal servers as a proxy!

 ## Useage